bbauska/UofM-AdvStyling/readme.md

 going to be an example of me moving from absolute to relative measurements.

-# Week 1-07.
+## Week1-07.
 Code With Me: Fluid Measurements {#week-1-07.-code-with-me-fluid-measurements .unnumbered}

 One of the things we always talk about is that there\'s a real difference between sitting and listening to me talk about something, and